FCodex11/hello-world/README.md

-# hello-world
+#hello-world

-Just to learn how to make a repository
+~I want to learn JS and ReactJS.